SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 - "UAC Bypass Using ..."

-`informational` and `low` are not intended for everyday use and are subject to many false positives.
+Rules of level `informational` or `low` are not intended to be used to create alerts on their own.
+Their purpose is to conserve events or criteria of relevance, to be used in correlations or for ideas for threat hunting.
+A rule of those levels will by definition not create false positives as they should not be used for alerting.

-The title should therefore be general.
+The title should therefore be general and should not indicate that the rule describes suspicious or malicious behaviour.

 Example : `Net.exe Execution`

-`medium` rules can have false positives and requires further analysis Wording :
+`medium` rules can have environment dependent false positives and require a tuning/evaluation phase before deploying to production environments.

+Keywords used to indicate this:

 - "Potential "

-`high` rules requires a prompt review
+`high` rules requires a prompt review.

-Wording :
+Keywords used to indicate this:

 - "Suspicious "

-`critical` rules should be reviewed immediately
+`critical` rules should be reviewed with the highest priority.

 The title must therefore be precise.